zuozhenggh/learning-library/developer-library/springboot-adb-react/backend/backend.md

 ## Introduction

-In this lab, you will build and deploy the pre-built Helidon Java backend Docker image to OKE, then configure the API Gateway.
+In this lab, you will build and deploy the pre-built SpringBoot Java backend Docker image to OKE, then configure the API Gateway.

-Estimated time: 25 minutes
+Estimated time: 15 minutes

 Watch the video below for a quick walk through of the lab.